copperwater/xNetHack/doc/xnh-changelog-8.0.md

   are "an X% chance of this" or "a X in Y percent chance of this", and avoiding obtuse rn2 statements.
 - ceiling_exists() is no longer a function.
 It is back to has_ceiling(&u.uz).
+- Award an extended achievement for killing every archfiend.